 You won’t receive any feedback from the NRMP as to why you didn’t match.
 Ultimately, it comes down to other medical students being stronger, more desirable options for residency programs.

-It may be possible to speak with mentors or faculty during the SOAP process to learn more about the weak points of your application.
-If you don’t match during SOAP or if your Match is PGY-1 only, understanding the strengths and weaknesses of your application will play a critical role in improving the next time around.
+It may be possible to speak with mentors or faculty during the SOAP process to learn more about the weaknesses in your application.
+If you don’t match during SOAP or if your Match is PGY-1 only, understanding the strengths and weaknesses of your application will play a critical role in improving it for next time.

 Am I Eligible for SOAP?